dotlang/language/README.md

 14. You can call a function or lambda which accepts an int with `int|string` only if you are sure it contains an integer.
 Other method is to define two functions with same signature, one for int and one for string.
 15. You can call a function that accepts `int|string` with either `int` or `string` or `int|string`.
 16. You can combine multiple expressions on the same line using comma as separator.
+17. You can use `_` as the name of function input to state you don't need it's value.

 ## Invocation